ProcessDryLab-master-project/Repository/README.md

 ## File storage structure

 ## Add a database
-This section describes how to connect a database to the repository
+This section describes how to connect a database to the repository.

+The current implementation utilizes IfileDb and IMetadataDb that are interfaces.
+To create and connect an external database, make new classes and extend the interfaces and add the source code necessary for the functionality of all functions of the interfaces.
+Import the new classes in "Program.cs" and replace the dependency injection of "builder.Services.AddSingleton..." with your new database classes.
+This will replace the default in-app file database with your new implementation.

 ## Docker
 This project supports docker runtime environment, for which you will need to download docker from here: https://www.docker.com/products/docker-desktop/.